Langtang Valley Trek - 14 Days

 • Meals: Tea Houses and lodges serve a variety of Nepali and Tibetian food, including dal Bhat (lentil soup with rice), noodles, momo (dumplings), soups, burgers, Porridge, pizza and Tibetan bread.
 Meals are nutritious, catering to trekkers’ energy needs.

-• Accommodation: Teahouses and Lodge are the most commonly used accommodations for trekkers along Nepal's popular trekking trails.
+• Accommodation: Teahouses and lodges are the most commonly used accommodations for trekkers along Nepal's popular trekking trails.
 Typically, in the Langtang Valley Trekking, Teahouses, Lodges, and hotels provide basic amenities, such as warm private rooms with attached bathrooms or shared ones.

 Permits for Langtang Valley Trek